 Guarana is the main ingredient in a popular Brazilian soft drink, which has then been successfully adapted across South America and in Portugal.

 Guarana is popular for its high caffeine content and sweet, slightly tangy taste.
 It is locally consumed in juices and also used in the beverage industry for its energy-boosting properties.
-Those with access to fresh guarana fruit or its seeds may also try making their own home remedies; however, the easiest way to reap the health benefits of guarana is in supplemental forms, which are widely available.
+Those with access to fresh guarana fruit or seeds may also try making their own home remedies; however, the easiest way to reap the health benefits of guarana is in supplemental forms, which are widely available.

 Infusion.
 The dried leaves of guarana can be brewed into an herbal tea for a gentle relief of fatigue and headaches.

 Powder.
-This popular energy supplement, from the dried and ground guarana fruits and seeds, can be mixed into juices and smoothies.
+This popular energy supplement, made from the dried and ground guarana fruits and seeds, can be mixed into juices and smoothies.